hathibelagal-dev/instantpolyglot/docs/eng/Chinese.md

 2. Traditional Chinese: used in Taiwan, Hong Kong, and Macau

 Examples:
-- "Dragon" in Simplified: 龙 (lóng)
+- “Dragon” in Simplified: 龙 (lóng)
-- "Dragon" in Traditional: 龍 (lóng)
+- “Dragon” in Traditional: 龍 (lóng)
-- "Write" in Simplified: 写 (xiě)
+- “Write” in Simplified: 写 (xiě)
-- "Write" in Traditional: 寫 (xiě)
+- “Write” in Traditional: 寫 (xiě)

 ## Grammar